- About the Auto-Pause Feature

-- Turn the Auto-Pause feature on: This will cause your print to stop if the amount of remaining material becomes too low so that you can replace it and continue your print.
+- Turn the Auto-Pause feature on: This will cause your print to stop when the amount of remaining material becomes too low so that you can replace it and continue your print.

-- Turn the Auto-Pause feature off: This will cause your printer to run regardless of the amount of material that is left, potentially leading to a failed print.
+- Turn the Auto-Pause feature off: This will cause your printer to run regardless of the amount of material remaining, potentially leading to a failed print.

-- Reload new material: Immediately swap out the partial spool of material for a new spool and continue on with the print.
+- Reload new material: The user can swap out the partial spool of material for a new or more full spool and continue on with the print.

 If you choose to enable the Auto-Pause feature, either through Eiger or on your printer, and the print does pause, you will receive a notification on the printer's touchscreen and via email.